 MSBA students will be prepared to sit for the INFORMS associate Certified Analytics Professional (aCAP) designation upon graduation.
 The aCAP certification is becoming less of an option and more of a requirement in the world of big data, and this notable certification will allow students access to top job opportunities.
 The MSBA curriculum was carefully created to ensure students are well versed in the aCAP exam key concepts.

-The David Eccles School of Business offers professional career management services and an MSBA senior career counselor to provide students with guidance on all aspects of finding a great career.
+The Eccles School offers professional career management services and an MSBA dedicated career coach to provide students with guidance on all aspects of finding a great career.
 Students have access to recruiting events, an exclusive jobs database and one-on-one consultations with their career coach, in addition to a career-development course.

 To enhance the hands-on focus of the MSBA program, students complete a capstone project as the culmination of their degree.
-The capstone project allows students to work with data from real companies and demonstrate their knowledge in key areas of business analytics by completing a complex consulting-based project.
+The capstone project allows students to work with data from real companies, demonstrate their knowledge in key areas of business analytics and complete a complex consulting-based project.
 Learn more about the capstone requirement.

 We see the value in students gaining work experience while attending graduate school.
 In order to accommodate working professionals, MSBA courses are offered primarily in the evenings, with most starting at 6 p.m.
 A limited number of daytime electives are also available, though the required core courses are all offered in the evenings.
 Once admitted, our advisors can help you determine a program of study to best fit your schedule and needs.

 MSBA students can attend the program full-time or part-time.
 Students attending full-time complete the program in 3 semesters (12 months), and students attending part-time take 4 to 6 semesters (15-24 months).
 Full-time and part-time students have the same schedule options, and students are able to adjust their credit-hour enrollment semester-by-semester.